d3/d3-quadtree/README.md

 Currently, the *point*.next property is only assigned for exactly-coincident points, but this may be relaxed in the future.

+If the specified point is outside of the current bounds, the quadtree is expanded by repeatedly doubling its width and height until the new point is contained by the quadtree; otherwise, the point is added to the appropriate place in the existing tree.

 <a name="quadtree_find" href="#quadtree_find">#</a> <i>quadtree</i>.<b>find</b>(<i>x</i>, <i>y</i>)

 Given a point ⟨*x*,*y*⟩, returns the closest point in this quadtree.